AnthonissenBert/Notes/SlingshotDnD/Quests/The Haunting of Windmill Tower.md

 1. **Artistic Insights:** Successfully navigating the gallery and solving its puzzles grants the party a deeper understanding of the tower's history, the curse's origins, and the artist who created the animated paintings.
 This knowledge will be invaluable as they confront the tower's malevolent presence.

-3. magical artifact that will help the party
+2. magical artifact that will help the party

+3. a level. **Here the party will be able to rest up and level up**
 # Level 4: The Clockwork Laboratory (rest)

-**Here the party will be able to short rest and level up**

 Upon ascending to the fourth level of the tower, the party finds themselves in a chamber filled with the intricate machinery of a clockwork laboratory.
 Cogs, gears, and steam-powered contraptions dominate the space.
 The room is dimly lit by flickering gas lamps, and the air is heavy with the scent of oil and metal.